Art Studio 1

-14 credits for 25 students.
-Coordinator: Mark Huff.
+17 credits for 25 students.
+Coordinator: C. Downing

-Studio, historical, anthropological and some mathematical approaches to the world of visual arts for students exploring an art major.
+Studio, historical, and anthropological approaches to the world of visual arts for students exploring an Art major.

 This course is an introduction to the expression of culture through art and visual display.
 We will explore how cultures throughout the world define identity through body decoration, painting, sculpture, film, museums, pop culture and other activities.
 The symbolic and visual meanings will be placed in the context of other categories such as religion, gender and ethnic identity.
 Satisfies General Education AC and XC requirements.

 Provides both art and non-art majors with hands-on experience in color and design.
 Introduces the basic visual elements and design principles used in art making including areas of painting, drawing, printmaking, photography, ceramics and sculpture.
 Theoretical, critical and historical issues of art making addressed through group critique and slide presentation of both historical and contemporary art work.
-Studio Lab Fee - $50.00 assessed by Student Accounts.
+Studio Lab Fee - $100.00 assessed by Art Department.
 Satisfies General Education AE requirement.

 94152 FY 100-F06 @First Year Success Seminar 2 Cr.
 W 9-10:15am Haeseler, B.